microsoftgraph/microsoft-graph-docs-contrib/concepts/known-issues.md

 - Ability to register single tenant apps.
 - Updates to servicePrincipal.
-- Migration of existing Azure AD apps to updated model.
+- Migration of existing Microsoft Entra apps to updated model.
 - Support for appRoles, pre-authorized clients, optional claims, group membership claims, and branding
 - Microsoft account (MSA) users can register apps.

 ### Azure AD v2.0 endpoint is not supported for CSP apps

-Cloud solution provider (CSP) apps must acquire tokens from the Azure AD (v1) endpoints to successfully call Microsoft Graph in their partner-managed customers.
+Cloud solution provider (CSP) apps must acquire tokens from the Microsoft Entra ID (v1) endpoints to successfully call Microsoft Graph in their partner-managed customers.
 Currently, acquiring a token through the newer Azure AD v2.0 endpoint is not supported.

 ### Pre-consent for CSP apps doesn't work in some customer tenants